jgeraigery/SpotlightHelp/pages/ConnectVMware/vmware_connect_requirements.md

 folder: ConnectVMware
 ---

+The following is supported:

-VMware ESX infrastructure.
+* VMware ESX infrastructure.
 VMware vCenter 2.5 (or later).
 VMware ESX Server 4.0 (or later)

 The username used to connect to the virtual guest machine must have at least a read-only role.